jek-bao-choo/splunk-otel-example/infrastructure/docker-kafka-druid-trino/README.md

 ![](proof.png)

-# Try using Trino through Jetbrain's DataGrip.
+## Try using Trino through Jetbrain's DataGrip.
 A easier to understand and navigate interface.

 ![](datagrip1.png)

+# Step 4

-# Add splunk-otel-java to read the Java metrics from Kafka, Druid, and Trino.
+## Add splunk-otel-java to read the Java metrics from Kafka, Druid, and Trino.
 WIP...

+---

 # Reference
 udemy.com/course/apache-druid-complete-guide/learn/lecture/38970666#overview